butterflyfish/tea/README.md

 ## Features

+* works on Linux and Mac OS X
 * open one idle seril port automatically
 * exit program if serial port is removed
 * control termial.
 Trigger key is Ctrl-]